How does this medication work? What will it do for me?

 Inhalation-induced bronchospasm: Inhaled forms of medications may cause spasms of the airways which make breathing difficult.
 If you experience this problem when using glycopyrronium, stop using this medication immediately.
 Speak to your doctor if you experience any problems with breathing while taking this or other inhaled medication.

-Kidney function: If you have severely reduced kidney function or severe kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Kidney function: Kidney disease or reduced kidney function may cause this medication to build up in the body, causing side effects.
+If you have severely reduced kidney function or severe kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Pregnancy: There are no studies on the use of glycopyrronium by pregnant women.
 This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.